Implement backlight brightness curve

 gsd-power controls how the desktop changes brightness on key events, or when adjusting gnome-shell or gnome-control-center brightness sliders.

-This API takes a value from 0-100, representing a 1:1 relation to the backlight's brightness level.
-This range is divided by default into 20 steps, this means that you have 20 equally spaced brightness settings to choose from.
+Its API takes a value from 0-100, currently representing a 1:1 relation to the backlight's brightness level.
+This range is divided by default into 20 steps, meaning that you have 20 equally spaced brightness levels to choose from.

-However, the above presents a usability problem as humans do not perceive brightness linearly.
-At low brightness, steps appear far too large, while at high brightness, they appear exceedingly small.
+However, this presents a usability problem, as humans do not perceive brightness linearly.
+Steps in the lower range appear far too large, while those the upper range they appear exceedingly small.

 Curve Comparison: